ItsAfjal-Developer/Landing-Page---Creative-Brand-Banner/README.md

-# Landing Page - Creative Brand Banner
+# **Landing Page - Creative Brand Banner**
-This Project is a Modern, Eye-catching Landing Page for a content creation team, Showcasing Bold typography, Layered visuals and a Unique Aesthetic.
+This Project is a Modern , Eye-catching Landing Page for a content creation team , Showcasing Bold typography , Layered visuals and a Unique Aesthetic.
 It's designed to help creative agencies or personal brands make a Strong first Impression.

 ## Features

-- Bold and dynamic typography
+- **Bold and Dynamic Typography**

-- Eye-catching hero section with central image overlay
+- **Eye-catching hero section with Central Image Overlay**

-- Layered visual branding using “BRAND” repetition
+- **Layered visual branding using “BRAND” repetition**

-- Perfect for content creators, influencers, and digital agencies
+- **Perfect for Content Creators , Influencers and Digital Agencies**

-- Fully responsive design using HTML and CSS
+- **Fully responsive design using HTML and CSS**

 ## Tech Stack

-- HTML5 – For the page structure
+- **HTML5** – for the Page Structure

-- CSS3 – For layout, layering, and visual effects
+- **CSS3** – for Layout , Layering and Visual Effects

-- Web Fonts – Custom bold fonts for strong visual appeal
+- **Web Fonts** – Custom Bold Fonts for strong Visual Appeal

-- Z-index & Flexbox – For precise layering and alignment
+- **Z-index & Flexbox** – for Precise Layering and Alignment

 ## Screenshots

-Below is a Preview of **Landing Page - Creative Brand Banner**, Showcasing the Layout and Styling implemented Using pure HTML , CSS & Javascript.
+Below is a Preview of **Landing Page - Creative Brand Banner** , Showcasing the Layout and Styling Implemented using pure HTML , CSS & Javascript.
-The Design focuses on Clean Structure, Responsiveness and Modern Styling.
+The Design focuses on Clean Structure , Responsiveness and Modern Styling.

 <img src="Screenshot.png" alt="Landing Page - Creative Brand Banner Preview" width="100%" />